 The biggest versatility improver of the guitar is its onboard booster unit.
 Well, roughly, it can be considered as some kind of built-in tube screamer near down your fingers.
 You can adjust its boosting level with a knob between the volume and tone knobs.
 When it is on its minimum, it works more like a clean booster pedal.
 But turn it to eleven and see how it can set your tone on fire.
 Ahoy you pirates, ye are warned!

 For whom the guitar is for?
 Okay, first of all, the ones have large credit card limit or thicker wallets, of course, because that son-of-a-bitch has enormous price tag.
-But can that long price tag make Tyler SEBW really expensive?
-Look, i know many guys who have several Fender Standard Stratocasters which are now sold in $900-1000 on Music 123.
-I know some studio musicians have several strats to play live and/or recording sessions, for different kind of genres in Studio etc. One Tyler SEBW costs 3 or 4 Fender Standard Stats, right?
+But, can that thick price tag make Tyler SEBW really expensive?
+Look, i know many guys who have several Fender Standard or deluxe Stratocasters which are now sold in ~$900-1000 on Music123.
+I know some studio musicians have several strats to play live and/or recording sessions, for different kind of genres in Studios etc. One Tyler SEBW costs 3 or 4 Fender Stats made in US, right?
 So to me, a Tyler SEBW sounds, plays, tones better than 3 or 4 strats, and it seriously worths.
 Why collecting several equivalent strats in the house?
 Buy just one of them and bring it with you to studio for virtually every kind of music recordings or go to the stage to play live, no matter where you play.
 Great strat tones are under your hands.
 So, in my opinion, professionally recording and gigging/touring musicians will find Tyler SEBW so useful.
 But not just for them only.
 If you have enough budget to have a strictly great playing, effective sounding, comfortable, awesome appearing, lightweighted, well balanced, intense guitar with neat hardware, efficient onboard booster unit, precise tuners, perfect fret job, there you go!
 Buy a James Tyler SEBW.
 Forget about the headstock, it only sustains fifteen seconds after start playing for a Standard healthy mojo addict.
 In those fifteen seconds some kind of bonds get formed and after those seconds you find yourself in love with the guitar and the headstock also.
 Don’t miss it ;)